 Summary

-The Mercedes-Benz CLS is a large executive saloon based on the Mercedes-Benz E-Class.
-The current model arrived in the UK in the middle of 2018 and was facelifted in Summer 2021.
+The Mercedes-Benz CLS was a large executive saloon based on the Mercedes-Benz E-Class.
+This was the third and final generation of the CLS, which arrived in the UK in the middle of 2018 and was facelifted in Summer 2021.
+It was discontinued in the second half of 2023.

-Mercedes-Benz refers to the CLS as a ‘four-door coupé’, which is simply marketing spin based on the CLS being lower and sleeker (and more expensive) than the E-Class saloon it’s based on.
-There is a higher-performance AMG model called the Mercedes-AMG CLS 53, which are not covered here.
-We are building a separate page for the CLS 53, so check back soon.
+Mercedes-Benz referred to the CLS as a ‘four-door coupé’, which is simply marketing spin based on the CLS being lower and sleeker (and more expensive) than the E-Class saloon upon which it’s based.
+There was also a higher-performance AMG model called the Mercedes-AMG CLS 53, which is not covered here.

-Now in its third generation, the latest CLS hasn’t quite captured buyer attention or media acclaim like the original model did back in 2004, when it stood out against a rather staid range of Mercedes saloons.
-These days, Mercedes has an enormous range of different models to suit every appetite, and some media reports have suggested that the CLS will not be replaced when production ends in a few years.
+The third-gen CLS didn’t quite capture buyer attention or media acclaim like the original model did back in 2004, when it stood out against a rather staid range of Mercedes saloons.
+Declining sales year-on-year meant that the CLS will not be replaced.

-As of December 2022, the CLS is only available with a 3.0-litre diesel engine and one level of (quite high) specification, with lower-level models either discontinued or not currently available.
-This means that the starting price of a CLS is currently more than £75K, which is obviously a limiting factor for many people.
-(The Mercedes-AMG CLS 53 is available with a 3.0-litre petrol engine, but is even more expensive with a starting price of neary £87K.)
+It didn’t help that, for much of its production life, the CLS was only available with a 3.0-litre diesel engine and one level of (quite high) specification.
+This meant that the starting price of a CLS was more than £75K, which was obviously a limiting factor for many people.
+(The Mercedes-AMG CLS 53 was available with a 3.0-litre petrol engine, but was even more expensive with a starting price of neary £87K.)

-The Mercedes-Benz CLS has received generally positive reviews from the UK motoring media.
-It has received praise for its styling and high levels of advanced technology.
-However, its quite pricey compared to an equivalent E-Class and its sleeker styling compromises its general practicality, so consumer titles have marked the CLS more harshly than its E-Class siblings as a result.
+The Mercedes-Benz CLS received generally positive reviews from the UK motoring media.
+It received praise for its styling and high levels of advanced technology.
+However, its high pricing and sleeker styling compromised its general practicality, so consumer titles marked the CLS more harshly than its E-Class siblings as a result.

 CLS highlights